sjparsons/challenge-framework/README.md

  - limitations; the must / must not recure 3 levels deep into 'body'
  - the structure only gives you 2 levels of structure to express containing elements at the root and their contents.
+ - the must / must not requirements are not recursive
+ - app.js shouldn't have the config. should load it from an external file or service.